CCDirectLink/CCModDB/CCMOD-STANDARD.md

 - `version` - Uses the [semver](https://semver.org/) format
 - `title` - Title shown to users.
 Can be localized
 - `description` - Description shown to users.
 Can be localized
-- `license` - Dont know what to choose?
-I recommend `GPLv3`.
-Read more at https://choosealicense.com
 - `homepage` - Put your GitHub repository link here
 - `tags` (Optional) - A list of mod tags.
 Read what tags are availible below in Mod tag list
 - `authors` - Either a string or an array of mod authors